 During testing, hover-based drop-down menus outperformed other main navigation menus because they enabled users to easily explore categories and accurately select a well-defined scope.

-Additionally, an intelligent mouse path algorithm should be used to determine the user’s intent and prevent the accidental trigger of sibling category menus.
+Additionally, an intelligent mouse path algorithm could be used to determine the user’s intent and prevent the accidental triggering of sibling category menus.

 Even when breadcrumbs are implemented perfectly, some users still rely on the main navigation to help quickly understand where they are, or to reassure themselves that they are where they thought they were.